 Michael is also a SAG-AFTRA actor with credits in theater and film ranging from Paris in Romeo and Juliet to a recurring role alongside Nick Nolte in Graves.

-Kita Mehaffy has a MA in Public Administration and an MFA in Creative Writing from Goddard College.
-She has produced award-winning independent short films and been involved in most aspects of theater, including working as a dramaturg, playwright, and script consultant.
+Kita Mehaffy has an M.A. in Public Administration and an M.F.A. in Creative Writing.
+She has produced award-winning independent short films and been involved in most aspects of theater, including as a dramaturg, playwright, and script consultant.
 She’s a dramatic editor for Clockhouse, a national literary journal, and a freelance literary editor.
-She has a varied background in teaching both adults and teens.
+She is published in fiction, nonfiction, and poetry and her short plays produced countrywide.
+She has a long standing and varied background teaching both adults and teens.

 What Kita sees as paramount is the opportunity to provide a venue of learning and socially conscious growth.
-One where the goals are to be present for each other and to feel safe using our own words creatively, spontaneously, and truthfully.
+One where the goals are to be present for each other and to feel safe using one’s own words creatively, spontaneously, and truthfully.
 That’s Santa Fe Improv.
-And it’s her great pleasure to be a part of a team of incredibly creative and talented educators and artists.
+And it’s her great pleasure to be a part of a team of incredibly creative, talented educators and artists.

 Gabe Smith received his B.A. in theater with an emphasis in directing from UC Santa Barbara and his JD from the University of Wyoming.
 Gabe started at ComedySportz –High School League when he was 14 and graduated to the ComedySportz performance team.

 At UCSB he founded their first improv group, Major League Improv, which he directed and played in, focusing on both short and longform improv.
 Gabe has also trained at UCB Los Angeles where he completed their program and wrote sketch comedy for UCB Late Night.
 Gabe is a District Attorney.